Farmington Hills Assault & Battery Attorney

 The American legal system is harsh, especially for people who don’t have lawyers.
 Some reports indicate that those who represent themselves in court only win some types of cases 50 percent of the time, while those with legal representation have a 90 percent success rate.
 With nearly two decades of experience, I am ready to help you face serious charges of assault or battery.
 Every person deserves to have their rights protected, and I will explore every aspect of your case to construct an effective defense for your future.

-Call me now for a free and confidential consultation at (248) 599-0054.
+Call me, Daniel D. Hajji, Attorney at Law, now for a free and confidential consultation online or at (248) 599-0054.
 I offer payment plans and flat fees so all clients can afford to have the representation they need and deserve.